apache/pekko/docs/src/main/paradox/typed/distributed-data.md

 #### Serialization

-The data types must be serializable with an @ref:[Akka Serializer](../serialization.md).
+The data types must be serializable with an @ref:[Pekko Serializer](../serialization.md).
 It is highly recommended that you implement  efficient serialization with Protobuf or similar for your custom data types.
 The built in data types are marked with `ReplicatedDataSerialization` and serialized with `org.apache.pekko.cluster.ddata.protobuf.ReplicatedDataSerializer`.